CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 # CollectionBuilder-Sheets Walkthrough: Part 2

 The second part of this walkthrough provides steps for publishing an ongoing collaborative site and/or a permanent collection site.
-You will see how to link your published Google Sheet in your collection settings to see changes live and you will also learn how to add your csv file to the assets folder in order to publish a permanent collection site.
+You will see how to link your published Google Sheet in your collection settings to see changes live.
+You will also learn how to add your csv file to the assets folder in order to publish a permanent collection site.

 For this part of the walkthrough, you will use demo metadata from the University of Idaho's [Carleton Watkins Mine Interiors Collection](https://www.lib.uidaho.edu/digital/watkins/){:target="_blank" rel="noopener"}, the **CollectionBuilder-Sheets Template**, and **GitHub Pages**.